Malaysia–Timor-Leste relations: History

-human resources development through various training programmes and providing assistance to East Timor in its nation building efforts.
+human resources development through various training programmes and providing assistance to Timor-Leste in its nation building efforts.
 Currently, Malaysia has been consider by East Timorese as a model to develop their countries.

 Economic relations

-Both countries are currently working together to expand the scope of co-operation and currently tangible signs of a Malaysian present on East Timor can be seen in the form of restaurants, a school teaching English and the supply of construction materials and spare parts for vehicles.
-In 2014, a memorandum of understanding on cooperative development and co-operation signed between the University of Malaysia Sabah and the National University of East Timor, a day before an MoU on healthcare been signed.
+Both countries are currently working together to expand the scope of co-operation and currently tangible signs of Malaysian presence in Timor-Leste can be seen in the form of restaurants, an English-teaching school and the supply of construction materials and spare parts for vehicles.
+In 2014, a memorandum of understanding on cooperative development and co-operation signed between the University of Malaysia Sabah and the National University of Timor-Leste, a day before an MoU on healthcare been signed.
 The total trade between the two countries has increased from U$10 million in 2012 to U$21.2 million in 2013 and the East Timorese government has expressed their interest to work with the Malaysian counterparts in oil and gas sectors.

+Diplomatic Relations

+Malaysia recognized Timor-Leste immediately after its independence in 2002.
+The two nations established formal diplomatic ties in 2006 when Malaysia opened its embassy in Dili, followed by Timor-Leste's embassy in Kuala Lumpur in 2010.